bhagya88/bamazon/README.md

 #### 1. Customer view - BamazonCustomer.js

- * Running this  will file will display all of the items available for sale.
+ * Running this application will display all of the items available for sale.
 Include the ids, names, and prices of products for sale.

  * Then app prompts users with two messages.
 	* The first asks them the ID of the product they would like to buy.